brunodmt/brunodmt.github.io/_posts/2018-11-03-android-virtual-input-with-rust.md

 use uinput::event::Event::Controller;
 ```

-We'll also import som rust std names to add delays between each input event:
+We'll also import some rust std names to add delays between each input event:
 ```rust
 use std::thread;
 use std::time::Duration;